drupalprojects/bamboo/README.txt

 - Choice of Sidebar left or right

 - Drop down menus (for desktop)

+- Default logo changes for each color palette

 - CSS3 PIE support for CSS3 features in IE8.
 *** See the Notes below in regard to